 Integrating Faith, Life Experience, and Emotional Well-Being

-Understanding Faith-Based / Christian Counselling
+Understanding Christian Counselling

-Faith-based counselling holds the same foundation as other counselling at Kardia4Life: you are at the centre of the work.
-The difference is that spiritual beliefs, questions, and practices are intentionally welcomed into the conversation when you request it.Â
+Christian counselling holds the same foundation as all of my work: you are at the centre, and the therapy is grounded in evidence-based approaches.
+What makes it Christian counselling is simply that your spiritual beliefs, questions, and practices are welcomed into the conversation when you want them there.

 - Struggles with prayer, trust, or feeling distant from God